Factors associated with overweight or obesity in children under five years old: a rapid review

 Results

-A wide range of factors were found to be associated with an increased risk of childhood obesity and/or overweight in children under 5 years old.
-There were also some factors linked to a decreased risk of childhood obesity and/or overweight.
+A wide range of factors were found to be associated with an increased risk of overweight and/or obesity in children under 5 years old.
+There were also some factors linked to a decreased risk of child overweight and/or obesity.
 The evidence quality ranged from being strong or medium, to being poor or not available.

 Policy and Practice Implications